USDA HARDINESS ZONES

 -6.7 to -1.1 degrees C

-Southern Argentina and Chilie, China (with exceptions), Greece (northern areas), Japan, Italy, Mountainous areas of southern Africa, North Africa (inland), Portugal, Turkey, Western Spain
+Southern Argentina and Chile, China (with exceptions), Greece (northern areas), Japan (most of), Italy, New Zealand, Mountainous areas of southern Africa, North Africa (inland), Portugal, Turkey, Western Spain, US coastal states, northern Texas, coastal UK, the channel islands, Irish west coast.

 Some plants from zones 6 - 8 may struggle in zone 9 summer conditions depending how dry it is.
 Plants such as apple and pear trees need a lot of water.
-Plants that grow well in zone 8 are from the above categories, asparagus, grapes, melons,
+Plants that grow undercover in zone 8 may be planted in outdoor suntraps.

 Undercover: Aubergines, banana trees, olives.